dcollien/FilterHTML/Readme.md

 FilterHTML
 ---------
-v0.2 - Whitelist tags, attributes, classes, styles, and now with text filtering!
+v0.2 - White-list tags, attributes, classes, styles, and now with text filtering!

-A dictionary-defined whitelisting HTML filter.
+A dictionary-defined white-listing HTML filter.
 Useful for filtering HTML to leave behind a supported or safe sub-set.

 Python and JavaScript versions